FlowFuse/website/development/staging.md

 # Staging Environment

-We have a staging environment running on AWS which is a scaled down replica of FlowForge Cloud, with a separate domain.
+We have a staging environment running on AWS which is a scaled down replica of our managed FlowForge offering, with a separate domain.
 Staging URL and sign in details can be found in the Developer Vault in 1Password.

 ## AWS Account